devjmdizon/tictactoe_exercise/README.md

 ├── .gitignore # Git ignore file
 ├── package.json # Node.js project dependencies
 └── README.md # Project documentation (you are here)

+Accessing the Game on GitHub
+This project is hosted on GitHub.
+You can access and play the game using the following link: https://devjmdizon.github.io/tictactoe_exercise/

+Feel free to fork, clone, or contribute to this project!

+For any questions or issues, please create an issue on the repository.

+Enjoy playing Tic Tac Toe!